graue/potsfyi/README.md

 You will also need Node.js and npm for later.
 There *is* an Ubuntu package for Node.js, but it may not be a new enough version, so you may have to compile your own.

+On OS X you can install most of this stuff with brew, but when we tried it, there was no brew package for avconv.
+We had to compile that from source and it was a little annoying.
+Sorry OS X users.
+You *can* do it though!
+[There's some instructions on installing avconv on OS X here](http://superuser.com/a/568465).
+I welcome ideas on how to make this easier.

 Anyway, once you've got pip and virtualenv, run: